 Teachers shall not be required to substitute or cover classes for absent teachers.
-However, those teachers who wish to do so shall be compensated at a rate of .0005 of the BA-0 base salary per class covered.
+However, those teachers who wish to do so shall be compensated at a rate of 0.00065 of the BA-0 base salary per class covered.
 Block scheduling coverage shall be considered two (2) class periods.
 Internal substitute pay will be given to teachers if the teacher wishes to forfeit a planning period during state mandated testing or any other event the teacher is asked to cover.
-This section does not apply to teachers who make prearranged agreements among themselves.
+This section does not apply to teachers who make prearranged agreements among themselves who shall do so only with prior notice to the building administrator.